 The 2023 election cycle for Tucson mayor and council kicked off this week just as Arizonans received the last of the election results and outcomes of legal challenges from the 2022 general election.

-Mayor Regina Romero — a Democrat and the first woman and first Latina elected to this office — will face two independent challengers in the last year of her first term.
+First-term Mayor Regina Romero — a Democrat and the first woman and first Latina elected to this office — will face two independent challengers, one Republican and one Libertarian.
 The daughter of immigrant farmworkers also was the only Latina mayor in the nation’s 50 largest cities when she was elected in 2019.

 The city election cycle will find Tucson talking about nationwide trends that have hit Tucson particularly hard, like rising rents, increases in homelessness and violent crime and slower job growth.